-If you or a loved one is suffering from cocaine addiction, please reach out to a premier detox facility today.
-We understand what you are going through and we want to help guide you on your journey to a drug-free life.
-We hope that you join us in supporting you in your new life!
+If you or a loved one suffers from cocaine addiction, please contact our premier detox facility today.
+We understand what you are going through and want to help guide you on your journey to a drug-free life.
+We hope that you join us in supporting you in your new life.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.